rica213/clarielle-larissa/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thank Microverse for their guidance and all the reviewers for their time.
+> I would like to acknowledge
+  - The Microverse team
+  - All my reviewers
+  - My standup teammates
+  - My coding partners
+  - My morning session teammates

 <p align="right">(<a href="#readme-top">back to top</a>)</p>